The Northern Appalachian-Acadian-Wabanaki Ecoregion

 A shared challenge and vision

-Though much of the NAPA region remains in a natural and intact state, habitat fragmentation and loss are significant challenges.
+Though much of the NAPAW region remains in a natural and intact state, habitat fragmentation and loss are significant challenges.
 Key drivers are residential and commercial development, intensive forestry practices, invasive species, over-browsing, changing ownership patterns, and road expansion.

 A landscape of large forest blocks, and intact corridors among them, will help safeguard the region’s native wildlife and plants in the face of these myriad challenges, while supporting the human livelihoods, activities, and values dependent upon a thriving forest.